FluentLenium/FluentLenium/docs/docs.md

 ```
 This methods actually calls `myPage.isAt()`.
 If the `isAt()` method of the `myPage` object does not throw any exception during the time specified, then the framework will consider that the page is the one wanted.

-You can override `await()` method in your own test class to define global settings on wait objects.
+You can override `await()` method in your own test class to define default settings for wait objects:

 ```java
 @Override
 public FluentWait await() {